dimitris93/route-planner-graph-extractor/README.md

  - Road's type.
 This is indicated in the `highway` tag, which takes values such as `motorway, residential, living_street, etc.`
  - The road's texture.
 For example, `asphalt, dirt, etc.`
- - If the road is accessible from the general public `private parking lots, roads tha are accessible only in certain hours, etc.`
+ - If the road is accessible from the general public `private parking lots, roads that are accessible only in certain hours, etc.`
  - Max-speed road signs